 Weather and Climate: Grand Teton has a mountain climate with generally cool temperatures.
 Highs of 68-77F and lows of 36-41F are common in the summer.
 July, August, and September have the least rain, but afternoon thunderstorms are common.

 Where to Stay in Grand Teton National Park: There are six campgrounds in the park.
 You can also book a stay at one of the beautiful lodges in the park including the Jenny Lake Lodge, Jackson Lake Lodge and the cabins at Colter Bay Village.
-The town of Jackson, Wyoming is a short drive outside the park and has tons of hotel options.
+The town of Jackson, Wyoming is a short drive outside the park and has tons of hotel options and some gorgeous log cabin-style homes.

 Guide Books and Maps: If you’re looking for a guide book, you can’t go wrong with the Lonely Planet Guide to Yellowstone and Grand Teton National Parks.
 I also used this excellent National Geographic Illustrated Trails map on my trip.